elastic/opentelemetry/docs/kubernetes/operator/README.md

 | `exporters.debug.verbosity` | Verbosity level for debug logs of the [Elasticsearch exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/elasticsearchexporter/README.md) of the collectors.<br>Defaults to `basic`.
 Can be any of `basic`, `detailed`.<br>Applicable to `collectors.daemon.config.exporters.debug.verbosity` and `collectors.cluster.config.exporters.debug.verbosity` |

 > [!NOTE]
-> The `namespace` cannot be updated and it must be set to `opentelemetry-operator-system` during the helm chart installation.
+> The `namespace` of the installation cannot be changed and must be set to `opentelemetry-operator-system` during the helm chart installation.

+For more details of all existing parameters, the provided `values.yaml` includes comments and is largely self-explanatory.

 <!-- Do not change this anchor name as it's used by Kibana OTel+k8s Onboarding UX -->
 <a name="cert-manager"></a>